 - Can I choose my own doctor to examine me after a workplace injury?
 Yes.
 The good news is that you can choose your own first doctor.
 It is important to note that the doctor who gives you initial treatment at the emergency room or at work does not count as your first doctor.
 You will likely need to be examined by the company doctor at some point in the process, but having an independent diagnosis can help to establish your case.

 - Does the doctor I choose have to be part of my employer's or its insurer's preferred provider network (PPN)?
 No. You can choose any doctor you trust to make a fair and objective assessment of your injuries.

 - What if I want to switch doctors at any point?
 If you wish to change doctors, you may need approval first.
 At this stage, if your employer or its insurer has a PPN, you must choose a doctor in the network.
 If the medical provider you want to see is not listed in the PPN, you need approval from your employer or its insurer before you get treatment.
 Going to the new doctor before getting approval may mean you have to pay for the treatment.

 - What are the rules for Massachusetts workers?
 In Massachusetts, employers are allowed to choose a doctor or hospital within their PPN for your first visit.
 You may choose your own medical provider for subsequent treatment.
 Your employer or its insurer may require you to see one of its doctors for periodic evaluations of your level of incapacity.

 We Can Answer Your Questions during Your Free Consultation

-Please schedule a free consultation with our Rhode Island workers’ compensation attorneys by calling locally (888) 281-3100.
+Please schedule a free consultation with our Providence workers' compensation attorneys by calling locally 401-841-5300.
 You can also contact us online for an appointment.
 We can meet you at our offices in Providence or Middletown for your convenience.
 Most workers' compensation cases are taken on a contingency fee basis, meaning you pay no attorney fees unless we win compensation for you.